 The Company has no cash on hand and has experienced losses from inception.
-As of October 31, 1999, the Company had liabilities amounting to \$12,593.
+As of October 31, 2001, the Company had total liabilities amounting to \$37,786.
 The Company has no material commitments for capital expenditures for the next twelve months.
+In addition, the Company has no source of funds and is totally dependent on it officers and directors for any capital requirements.